-- The program curriculum has been designed to thoroughly prepare students for an entry-level career in Medical Administration. - To develop, through instruction, productive individuals with social and professional ethics to perform tasks in a medical administrative environment. - To prepare students with entry-level job skills for their chosen fields. - To build poise and self-confidence to enable students to function effectively in the workplace. - To equip students with job search and interview skills necessary to compete for desirable positions in their chosen fields.
+- Prepare students for an entry-level career in Medical Administration. - Develop, through instruction, productive individuals with social and professional ethics to perform tasks in a medical administrative environment. - Build poise and self-confidence to enable students to function effectively in the workplace. - Graduates will be able to demonstrate good oral and written communication skills and essential job search skills. - Function as a multi-skilled allied health professional in a variety of medical settings as part of the interdisciplinary team.